novellus/mtg-ai-card-generator/readme.md

 # Environment Setup
+* install NVidia CUDA toolkit version 11.8.
+    * Trying newer versions may require manual customization of subtrees, especially torch-rnn which is no longer developed.
 * A1SD
     * download this [custom model from civitai](https://civitai.com/models/16682/nov-mtg-art-v23) to ```A1SD/models/ldm/stable-diffusion-v1/```.
 Git does not support large files (several GB), so these files are not committed to the repo.
     * set ```install_dir``` in ```webui.sh```